 Commit to safer driving when behind the wheel of your certified pre-owned or used truck, as it is one of the most important things you can do.
-Not only are you keeping yourself safe – but you are also keeping all your fellow users from harm.
+Not only are you keeping yourself safe – but you are also keeping all your fellow drivers from harm.
 Whether you are going on a short trip around , or taking a longer cruise from , you should always keep the below list in the back of your mind:

 - Look After Your Truck